-"Giving Tuesday enables us to have a formal anchor on the calendar that ushers in and starts the season of giving," said Ettore Rossetti, Director of Social Business Strategy and Innovation at Save the Children
+"Giving Tuesday enables us to have a formal anchor on the calendar that ushers in and starts the season of giving," said Ettore Rossetti, Senior Director of Social and Digital Innovation at Save the Children.

 "Our annual giving is growing [as a result of the campaign] but it's also becoming globalized.
 It's becoming not only a national day but an international giving holiday," Rossetti said.

-Last year alone, Giving Tuesday raised more than $300 million across 150 countries according to the campaign's official website
+Last year alone, Giving Tuesday raised $400 million online in the US, according to the campaign's official website.

 To take part in Giving Tuesday, all you need to do is pick a charity you trust and visit their website to donate.
 Many organizations are including the hashtag #GivingTuesday in their recent social media posts as a reminder.